 The Lambda Awards

 The Lambda Literary Awards (or “Lammys”) have maintained a proud tradition of celebrating vibrant, dynamic LGBTQ storytelling.
 By clicking on the link, it will take you to the item record, where you can read summaries of each book.
-All items are available at the Topsfield Town Library, or on order and arriving to our shelves soon.
+Almost all items are available at the Topsfield Town Library.